Sobiash/rock-paper-scissors/README.md

 You can fork and clone the project and run `npm install` to install the external dependencies.

+## Install

+To use the prject, please download or clone the folder and then npm install to install the node_modules.

 ## Development

 This project use EditorConfig to standardize text editor configuration.